rwaldron/tc39-notes/es8/2017-03/mar-23.md

 ## [PR: Make LocalTZA take 't' and 'isUTC' and drop DSTA(t)](https://github.com/tc39/ecma262/pull/778)

-(Maggie Pint and Matt Johnson
+(Maggie Pint and Matt Johnson)

 Matt on the phone ??
 (M)

 MPT: Describing a slide about issues with daylight savings time in JavaScript....

 MPT: What we've done is said, always pick the first one.
 The reason is because of a scheduling context.
 If you have something needing to happen at 1AM and you are told the second 1AM then you're going to be mad.
 You get a similar thing with the spring forward transition.
-YOu get a set of local times that do not exist.
+You get a set of local times that do not exist.
 Spec says move the ambiguous time by the direction.
 That's not predictable for the user so we define the spec to always move it forward.
 Because time never randomly jumps backward in real life.

 WH: What do you mean by moving forward?